vitalya-dev/Catch-the-Lion/docs/game_roadmap.md

 3. Create the Game Pieces: Next, create the game pieces.
 Each piece should be a RigidBody with a MeshInstance for graphics and a CollisionShape for detecting clicks or touches.
 [Done]

 4. Implement Piece Movement: Implement the logic for moving the pieces according to the rules of Dōbutsu shōgi. [ ]
+	1. Define Piece Movements: Each piece in Dōbutsu shōgi has its own unique movement.
+Start by defining these movements.
+For example, the chick can only move forward, the elephant can move diagonally, and so on.
+[Done]

+	2. Create Movement Functions: Write functions for each type of movement.
+These functions should take a piece and a destination as input, and move the piece to the destination if the move is legal.
+[Done]

+	3. Check for Legal Moves: Before a piece is moved, check if the move is legal.
+This involves checking if the destination is within the board and if the piece is allowed to move in that manner.
+[Done]

+	4. Handle Piece Capture: If a piece moves to a square occupied by an opponent’s piece, that piece is captured and removed from the board.
+Implement this rule in your movement functions.

+	5. Implement Promotion: In Dōbutsu shōgi, a chick is promoted to a hen when it moves to the farthest row.
+The hen can move one square in any direction.
+Implement this rule in your game.

+	6. Link Movements to User Input: Finally, link your movement functions to user input.
+When a player clicks or taps on a piece and then on a destination square, the game should move the piece accordingly.

 5. Implement Game Logic: Implement the game logic, including turn handling and win/loss conditions. [ ]